What is a proverb simple definition? and what is the main purpose of a proverb?

-Here are a number of English proverbs with explanation.
-All of them start with ‘Don’t’.
-They are good proverbs verses that can be looked upon as pieces of advice.
+Below is a number of English proverbs with explanations.
+Some of these best proverbs quotes start with ‘Don’t’.
+Actually, they are good proverbs verses that can be looked upon as pieces of advice.
 You might take them into consideration in the course of your life.

 - Don’t bite the hand which feeds you.